Lokomotiv Cove FC: Season 2011

 In 2011 Lokomotiv Cove managed to get seven teams into the finals, including two teams in Men's All Age Division 6.
 The AA6A side (the "4 for 10s") were crowned League Champions.

 Five teams won through to their Grand Finals, including both in AA6, which set up the club's first all-Loko Grand Final.
 The AA6 Grand Final was won by Loko's AA6B side (the "Fat Barstuds") denying the AA6A side the League and Grand Final double.

 A haul of 1 League Champion and 2 Grand Final Winners trophies capped off a strong season.

 Season 2012

 In 2012 Lokomotiv Cove had five teams in the finals: Men's AA2, AA6, AA8A and AA10, and Women's AAW4.

 The Women's AAW4 team won their Grand Final 2–1 against Queens Park Puma's.

 Season 2013

 In 2013 Lokomotiv Cove had a record three teams become League Champions: AA6B, O35 Div 3 and AAW3.

 A whopping ten teams qualified for finals, also a club record.

 Three teams won through to their respective Grand Finals, AA6B, AA8 and AAW3.
 Two of those teams (AA8 and AAW3) won their Grand Finals.

+Season 2024

+In 2024, Lokomotiv Cove saw double success from their AA6 Men's Saturday team, who finished league champions on goal difference, beating out UNSW for the Premiership.
+In the Finals stage, they recorded 2-1 and 1-0 victories over UNSW and Maroubra respectively to claim the Grand Final trophy, cementing their double.

+Notably, a match from the league season against Coogee United garnered press coverage, when Coogee United were found to have utilised occasional Socceroo call-up Daniel Arzani as a ring-in for the match.
+Lokomotiv Cove finished the match as 3-2 winners, with Arzani reportedly leaving early after members of the crowd recognised him.